 Challenged to advertise UPS world of possibilities to brand managers using a little widget character, my brief was a dream brief and very simple; “Do something interesting”.

 So what better place to start than creating a 3D generated virtual shipping office – microsite.
-In this virtual office, all assets where clickable to reveal key information about UPS.
+In this virtual office, all assets where clickable, revealing key information about UPS.
 Also our widget was always ready to make customer’s lives easier, showing them how to send parcels, how to track them and overall helping them to optimise their budgets.

 This impressive return on investment, plus the great attention to detail and inspired design of the microsite, won the hearts and minds of the judges at the NewMediaAge Effectiveness Awards 2009.
 They gave the UPS widget microsite and campaign the Winner award in the Business to Business category.

-Also the microsite and campaign was in the 2010 Cannes Festival shortlist and featured in Tom Himpe’s book ‘Advertising NEXT – 150 winning campaigns for the new communications age’.
+Additionally the microsite and campaign were featured in Tom Himpe’s book ‘Advertising NEXT – 150 winning campaigns for the new communications age’.